leandroroser/rustin15/README.md

 for Rust's standard library types.
 Let me know if you have any more questions!
 ```

-Any equivalent to lambda functions in rust?
+Any equivalent to lambda functions in Rust?

 ```
 Yes, Rust has closures, which are similar to lambda functions